dus4nstojanovic/create-files-from-template-cli/README.md

 ## Search and replace - replace multiple placeholders

 CFFT CLI allows you to search and replace multiple placeholders.
-To work with this feature, enter the list of placeholders and replacement values separated by the `searchAndReplaceSeparator` character to both `textToBeReplaced` and `replaceTextWith`.

-> Note: It is important that textToBeReplaced and replaceTextWith have the same number of segments.
+This is possible by adding the additional items in the `searchAndReplace` array.

 ### Example

 _If you were following one of the previous examples, remove the MyFile folder._

-1. Update the `textToBeReplaced` and `replaceTextWith` in the **cfft.config.json**:
+1. Update the `searchAndReplace` in the **cfft.config.json**:

 ```json
 {